Bank President/CEO, J. David Vlahos

 In 1964, bank President Gunnar Miller was convinced that the bank’s destiny lay in expanding to other locations throughout the Copper Country.
-It was decided that the first branch would be located in Baraga, Michigan.
+It was decided that the first branch would be located in Baraga, Mich.
 “We didn’t want our competitors to know about it,” Miller said.
 At that time, Michigan banking regulations required that any branch had to be located no more than 25 miles from the main bank, and an engineer certified that the prospective Baraga branch was only 24.596 miles from the main facility.
 The new office became a reality in 1966.
 Miller was told that it would take the Baraga branch five years to break even.
 They broke even in 14 months.
 Other branches soon followed.
 The Hubbell location opened in the mid-70s, and the Copper Country Mall branch quickly followed in 1980.
 Branches eventually opened in Calumet, Mohawk, Chassell, and Houghton.
 In 2009, Commercial National Bank of L’Anse merged with Superior National.

 Superior National has had 18 presidents.
 Our current president, J. David Vlahos, joined Superior National in 1996.
 He, along with our Board of Directors, is committed to the rich and colorful history of this bank.
 This history includes standing by our customers through good times and bad.
 The same customer orientation that began over a century ago remains the backbone of our customer experience.
 Our skilled staff specializes in meeting the banking, financing and investment needs of individuals, small businesses, and corporations.
 In-house management means quick responses to your requests.
 Our banking operations are reflected in the character and strength of the people we serve…you.

 Charles Wright would be proud to know that Superior National has remained the same great bank under the same name for all these years.
 In addition, American Banker magazine rates us in the top 200 community banks in the nation.